 (e) a judicial winding-up order;

-(f) temporary or permanent closure of establishments which have been used for committing the offence.
+(f) temporary or permanent closure of establishments that have been used for committing the offence.

 As mentioned above, the scope of people that can be held accountable for money laundering is also expanded to those that are aiding and abetting, inciting and attempting money laundering.